ENAC Alumni: History

-ENAC Alumni has several chapters around the world that bring together alumni and students and serve these communities with local actions and programs.
-These chapters are groups within the association.
-As of December 2021, the international network counted 40 chapters.
-In October 2022, ENAC Alumni's network of chapters and liaisons achieved global coverage with 51 chapters.

 ENAC Alumni USA

 The U.S. chapter of ENAC Alumni was founded in December 2018.
 It has over 100 members across the United States.
 Its programs include developing the membership, mentoring students and young professionals, promoting diversity and inclusion, and strengthening the relationship with U.S. universities.
 It has ongoing task forces on the U.S. licenses & certifications and professional organizations.
 The chapter has also an emergency information and mutual aid coordination initiative that was launched in response to Hurricane Dorian and was activated again during the COVID-19 crisis.

-Aviation think tanks

-ENAC Alumni has professional think tanks conducting research projects and holding round tables aiming to advancing aviation and space in various domains: